viethung7899/SimuLab/README.md

 # Science lab

-A collection of small experiments about stimulations, science, algorithm, and more
+A collection of small experiments about simulations, science, algorithms, and more